RichardNeat/fun-review-day-pip/README.md

  'My name is Salome, and I am a Rattlesnake and I'm originally from Argentina'] */
 ```

+❗️ `Now move on to the first closure problem` ❗️

 ### 3 - `createAnimalTally`